Cork City Pubs

 The Sextant on Albert Quay is close for town and especially popular in the Summer time with their many BBQ's.
 The Clarion Hotel also has a very nice pub setting located riverside beside the River Lee with a nice board walk area outside and great food.

-The Coal Quay area of Cork City and North Main Street have the following lively pubs The Roundy, The Coal Quay Bar, The Bodega, The Raven, has the pubs such as
+The Coal Quay area of Cork City and North Main Street have the following lively pubs The Roundy, The Coal Quay Bar, The Bodega, The Raven.

 Charlie's Bar on Union Quay has a range of music and a little more hard core music can be found at Led Zepplins.
 Also new to the scene is Cork's own rock bar and music venue, Black Dog Saloon on North Main Street and out Washington Street, Preachers Pub offers Rock & a range of different music gigs.
 Maybe you can start with this lot and let us know how you get on!